keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 helm upgrade --install keptn-lifecycle-toolkit keptn/lifecycle-toolkit -n keptn-lifecycle-toolkit-system --create-namespace --wait
 ```

-To install a specific version use `--version <version>` as part of `helm upgrade --install` command.
+To install a specific version, use the `--version <version>` falg as part of
+`helm upgrade --install` command.

 To list available versions: